httpwg/http2-spec/draft.md

 # Server Authentication

-There are no expectations with respect to security when it comes to resolving HTTP URIs.
-Server authentication, as described in {{RFC2818}}, creates a number of operational challenges.
-For these reasons, server authentication is not mandatory for HTTP URIs.
+There are no existing expectations with respect to cryptographically strong server authentication when it comes to resolving HTTP URIs.
+Establishing it, as described in {{RFC2818}}, creates a number of operational challenges.
+For these reasons, server authentication is not mandatory for HTTP URIs when using the mechanism described in this specification.

-When connecting to a service, clients do not perform the server authentication procedure described in Section 3.1 of {{RFC2818}}.
-The server certificate, if one is proffered, is not checked for validity, expiration, issuance by a trusted certificate authority or matched against the name in the URI.
-A server is therefore able to provide any certificate, or even select TLS cipher suites that do not include authentication.
+When connecting to an alternative service for an "http" URI, clients MUST NOT perform the server authentication procedure described in Section 3.1 of {{RFC2818}}.
+The server certificate, if one is proffered by the alternative service, MUST NOT be checked for validity, expiration, issuance by a trusted certificate authority or matched against the name in the URI.
+Therefore, the alternative service MAY provide any certificate, or even select TLS cipher suites that do not include authentication.

 A client MAY perform additional checks on the certificate that it is offered (if the server does not select an unauthenticated TLS cipher suite).
 For instance, a client could examine the certificate to see if it has changed over time.

 In order to retain the authority properties of "http" URIs, and as stipulated by
-{{I-D.ietf-httpbis-alt-svc}}, clients MUST NOT use alternative services that identify a different host, unless the alternative service indication is authenticated.
+{{I-D.ietf-httpbis-alt-svc}}, clients MUST NOT use alternative services that identify a host other than that of the origin, unless the alternative service indication itself is strongly authenticated.
 This is not currently possible for "http" URIs on cleartext transports.

 # Interaction with "https" URIs